lsieun/lsieun.github.io/_java/junit/annotation/basic/junit-annotation-002-basic.md

 [UP](/junit.html)

-- The method with the `@BeforeAll` annotation needs to be `static`, otherwise the code won ’ t compile.
+- The method with the `@BeforeAll` annotation needs to be `static`, otherwise the code won't compile.
 - The method with `@AfterAll` also needs to be a `static` method.

 ```java